Entrainment in Resolved, Dry Thermals: Thermal Volume

 \section{Thermal Volume}

-In Figure~\ref{fig:thermal_evolution} we also plot the boundary of the thermal.
-This will be important for distinguishing the thermal from ambient fluid, as well as from its trail of detrained fluid, and will thus be critical for measuring both entrainment and detrainment.
-We now briefly describe the algorithm for identifying this boundary; full details are given in Appendix~\ref{sec:tracking}.
+In Figure~\ref{fig:thermal_evolution} we also plot the boundary of the thermal, \newnote{whose definition and calculation we now describe}.
+This boundary will be important for distinguishing the thermal from ambient fluid, as well as from its trail of detrained fluid, and will thus be critical for measuring both entrainment and detrainment.

-Our thermal tracking algorithm is inspired by \cite{romps2015}, \note{which defines the thermal volume boundary as the zero contour of the azimuthally symmetric Stokes streamfunction, defined in Eqn. \eqnref{eqn:streamfunction} below.
-This definition agrees with the well-known notion of the vortex ring `bubble' or `atmosphere' \citep[][sec 3.2]{akhmetov2009,shariff1992}, and delineates the region of fluid that moves coherently with the vortex ring, and whose volume-averaged velocity equals the gross translational velocity of the ring itself.
+\newnote{Heuristically, we think of a thermal as a region of fluid that moves coherently.
+Following \citet{romps2015}, we define the thermal to be the axisymmetric volume whose averaged vertical velocity matches the velocity of the of the thermal's top.\footnote{It is relatively easy to identify the top of the thermal, as there is a sharp change in density at the top of the thermal.} This definition agrees with the well-known notion of the vortex ring `bubble' or `atmosphere' \citep[][sec 3.2]{akhmetov2009,shariff1992}.
 This definition is based on fundamental fluid dynamics and treats thermals as coherent dynamic entities, and as such is arguably preferable (at least in this context) to conventional definitions of cloud control volumes based on arbitrary thresholds of cloud condensate, vertical velocity, and/or buoyancy \citep[e.g.][]{derooy2013,dawe2011, romps2010b}.
 Similar tracking algorithms to ours have been used in the recent studies of \cite{hernandez2018,morrison2018,hernandez2016,sherwood2013}.
 Our algorithm seems to work well for our simulations (see movies in the supplementary information), but is of course not perfect, and sometimes misclassifies fluid as being outside the thermal, even though it continues to rise coherently with the rest of the thermal volume.
 This complicates our detrainment calculation in section~\ref{sec:entrainment}.}

-\note{Calculating the Stokes streamfunction $\psi$ requires several steps.
-First, since the existence of $\psi$ presumes azimuthal symmetry, we must determine our symmetry axis.} This should be the the mean horizontal center of the thermal, which we compute by averaging $(x,y)$ over the region of the thermal which has a positive vertical velocity.
-Figure~\ref{fig:thermal_evolution} shows the vertical velocity is much smoother than the density field, which is why we determine the horizontal center from the vertical velocity.
-We then take an azimuthal average around the horizontal center to calculate the axisymmetric radial and vertical velocities, $\vec{u}_{\rm axi}=(u_{\rm axi}(r,z),w_{\rm axi}(r,z))$.